annelo-msft/gists/lro/scm-pattern/readme.md

 # System.ClientModel-based client pattern for LROs

+`System.ClientModel` is the .NET Core library that allows clients that talk to cloud services to be created without the Azure brand.
+We sometimes call this "unbranded," but more commonly it is used to support clients with a non-Azure brand, such as the .NET `OpenAI` client library (where the brand is OpenAI).

+This document describes the client pattern for long-running operations in SCM-based clients.

 ## LRO definition

 The following definition comes from [Azure API Guidelines | Long-Running Operations & Jobs](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md#long-running-operations--jobs):